jabigailjoseph/abigailjoseph.net/about.md

 Abigail is a current researcher in the FIU-CGR Genomics scholarship research program.
 She also serves as a Graduate Assistant at FIU's Center for the Advancement of Teaching, helping cultivate evidence-based learning practices.

-When she's not studying or researching, Abigail can be found reading, writing, playing The Sims FreePlay, caring for her her plants, or dancing attendance on her cat. <br> <br>
+When she's not studying or researching, Abigail can be found reading, writing, playing The Sims FreePlay, or caring for her her plants. <br> <br>

 For more information:
 - [Abigail's LinkedIn](https://www.linkedin.com/in/abigailjoseph-data) <br> <br>